bactensor/collateral-contracts/README.md

 - **Provide Deployment Tools for Validators**

   Offer a script <!--(e.g. built on top of [`scripts/deploy.sh`](todo-link))--> to help validators:
+  - Create H160 wallet & assosiate it with their SS58.
+  - Transfer Tao.
   - Deploy the contract.
   - Publish the resulting contract address (e.g., as a knowledge commitment) so miners can easily verify and deposit collateral.